Reporting live from T4 Tufts Uni.

 I reflect a lot.
 There are so many ways to read that sentence.
 I reflect a lot.
 I reflect my hometown, my parents, the food I eat, the people I encounter.
 Everywhere I go and everyone I meet rubs off on me a little.
 As a result, I reflect those places, things, and people.
 In my opinion, that can be said for anyone or anything on the earth.
 I reflect a lot.
 In the sense that I think, ponder, and challenge my experiences.
 I think about my surroundings, the people I meet, the words I exchange, the eyes I look into, the doors I walk through, and the objectivity of the weather.
 I ponder the meaning of actions, how I can improve myself, why I am living in Spain, and how I can relate to a seven year old orphan who speaks no more than ten English words.
 I challenge my experiences comparatively to those of my peers, my elders, my family, and my own expectations.
 I reflect a lot.

 Daniel, in Brazil, wrote about hiking the other day in his blog.
 He was reflecting on how he has analytically assimilated into his year, into his home in Brazil.
 He is doing work.
-He presents business plans and other jibber jabber.
+He presents business plans for entrepreneurs.
 He dressed like a girl for Carnival.
 He was beautiful.
 He is beautifully serving, in my opinion, he is beautifully growing.
 Like us.
 Abigail in Nicaragua has simple stories with eloquence.
 She is a writer in my mind, and I saw her afternoon antics with Emerson’s smile on a bike the other day.
-Emerson is my Voices BFF and he seems to enjoy his home in the tropics.
-They painted a mural for Las Tias and it took them three nine hour days.
+Emerson is my Voices BFF, and he seems to enjoy his home in the tropics.
+They painted a mural for Las Tias, and it took them three nine hour days.
 Aberdeen and Zoe send vibes of passion and tranquil through our phones with their images of the Brazilian waterfalls, passion for protecting our planet, and living for the betterment of society.
 Gabe is there too.
 He is hanging with the monkeys so that humans stop harming them.
-He is excellent at and passionate about his work.
+He is excellent at at his work.
 It’s an important and difficult job, but he’s gotten very tan doing it.
-Isabel lives in paradise too, but don’t we all.
+Isabel lives in a paradise too.
 She smiles and wins a lot of samurai.
 We are similar because she works every day with children who need her and because she wins a lot of samurai.
 David!!!
 David smiles too and it is the brightest smile I have EVER seen.
 He sent us t-shirts from his home in Nicaragua and he makes us all so happy.
 He is very professional in Nica but I’m not quite sure at what does his profession aim.
 His wifi is very bad I think.
 He is so beautifully David though.
 Steven has super cool socks that he took to Rio.
 He is so mighty, we miss him.
 He’s saving the environment while looking Xtremely cool.
 Elaine too.
 She is in Nica understanding the challenge of serving abroad and having so much fun while doing it.
 Writing like a pro, loving her home, she says to us all,

 “Buenas!
 All is good.
 Take your time.
 Find your place.
 You’ll love it here.”